My diet is the Mediterranean diet, which is good food. I eat well.

 Based on the general principles of the Mediterranean diet, the WHO developed nutritional guidelines to reduce the risk of heart disease.
 In 2010, UNESCO recognized the Mediterranean diet as an Intangible Cultural Heritage of Humanity and a cultural and health model.

-Spanish scientists from the University of Las Palmas de Gran Canaria and the University of Navarra went even further by studying 11.000 people and found that those who followed the Mediterranean diet principles were at a 30% lower risk of depression.
-The reasons for this, however, are not completely clear, but scientists have suggested that reducing the risk of depression is one of the consequences of the fact that the products included in the diet improve the functioning of blood vessels and fight inflammation.
+Spanish scientists from the University of Las Palmas de Gran Canaria and the University of Navarra went even further.
+They studied 11.000 people and found that those who followed the Mediterranean diet principles were at a 30% lower risk of depression.
+The reasons for this, however, are not completely clear.
+But scientists have suggested that reducing the risk of depression is one of the consequences of the fact that the products included in the diet improve the functioning of blood vessels and fight inflammation.

 If you want to start a healthy food diet, but don’t know how